cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

 external process.
 But dropping a partition will only delete the partition's metadata, whereas the actual file remains intact.
 Similarly, if you drop or truncate an external PartitionedFileSet, its files will not be deleted.

+In order to make the PartitionedFileSet explorable, additional properties are needed, as described in :ref:`exploring-partitionedfilesets`.

 Reading and Writing PartitionedFileSets
 =======================================